 Expenses directly related entirely to the Agency are charged to the Agency, and those incurred on behalf of both the Agency and F/ETCA are allocated between the two agencies based on the estimated benefit to each.
 In addition, the Agency has amounts due from F/ETCA related to F/ETCA customers who incur tolls on the Agency's corridor and has amounts due to F/ETCA related to the Agency's customers who incur tolls on state routes 241, 261, and 133 and other expenses.
-At June 30, 2018 and 2017, the Agency had net receivables due from F/ETCA of \$6,075 and \$8,475, respectively.
+At June 30, 2019 and 2018, the Agency had tolls due from F/ETCA of \$7,633 and \$6,075, respectively.